God Rot Tunbridge Wells!

 God Rot Tunbridge Wells! is a 1985 British musical television film directed by Tony Palmer, written by John Osborne and starring Trevor Howard, Christopher Bramwell and Dave Griffiths.
 It was aired on Channel 4 in 1985 and was made to mark the 300th anniversary of Handel's birth.

 Plot

-In old age, the German composer George Frideric Handel reflects over his life and musical career.
+In his old age in London, the German composer George Frideric Handel reflects over his life and musical career.